melktr/MCA-2022/README.md

 ## __WEEK 7__

 ### &#10238;TASK 1: Updating last week's metadata
+I went back to the metadata I developed in week 5 and used verovio to integrate it in my HTML pages.

+The new page's link may be found [here](https://melktr.github.io/MCA-2022/myMeta.html) .

 ### &#10238;TASK 2: Rendering the revised metadata

+I regret not spending more time this week researching design and CSS to make this layout more engaging and well-organized.
+It was interesting to see how you can modify the settings in browsers to see what you would like to change, however this is definitely an area that I find more difficult to deal with.

 ## __WEEK 8__